 Do you ever wake up in the morning and feel like your eyes are on fire and red in color?
 Does your face feel heavy and your vision blurry?
 If so, you may be suffering from red eyes.

-Red eyes can be due to various conditions.
-In this blog post, you will see the causes of red eyes and how .
+This can be caused because of various conditions.
+In this blog post, you will see the causes of Red Eyes and how.

 to treat them.
 So, if you’re looking for relief from those red, irritated eyes, read on!

 What Are Red Eyes?

 Red eyes, also known as bloodshot eyes, happen when small blood vessels of the eye grow in size and get congested with blood.
 Red eye is a serious medical condition when there is also pain, watering, dryness, and impaired vision in the eye.

 Keep reading to know more about what are the symptoms of Red Eyes, their causes, and treatment.
 So, let’s get started.

 If you’re experiencing this, it can be due to various conditions.
 It’s important to pay attention to any other symptoms that accompany your red eyes in order to get a better idea of what’s going on.
 Here are some of the common symptoms of red eyes: